Cotton Fades Early Gains for Monday Losses at the Close

-Cotton futures failed to hold the overnight gains, with contracts closing 20 to 25 points in the red.
+Cotton prices are up 15 to 20 points so far on Tuesday morning.
+Futures failed to hold the overnight gains, with contracts closing 20 to 25 points in the red.
+December expired on Monday.
 Crude oil futures were down $1.23 per barrel at $58.85 on the day, with the US dollar index $0.107 higher to $99.075.

 Dated Export Sales data showed 292,146 RB of cotton sold in the week of 11/6, a MY high.
 That was well above the week prior and 27.55% larger than the same week last year.
 Shipments were 135,898 RB, down from the week prior.